UAF-CS372-Spring-2015/project-three/README.md

 # Catch

-The test/debug suite uses Catch, a C++ unit-testing framework, which is cloned into this repo.
-Find it at: https://github.com/philsquared/Catch
+The test/debug suite uses Catch, a C++ unit-testing framework, which is a submodule of this repo.
+Find it at: https://github.com/philsquared/Catch.

+Because of this, make sure you clone this repo with `git clone --recursive`.

 # SFML Examples/Tutorials